 In recent years, there has been limited growth in the Indian healthcare sector with the country lagging behind in many health indicators.

 Currently, India is the second-most populated country in the world.
-But, 20% of the global disease burden is in India.
+And 20% of the global disease burden is in India itself.
 Also, infant mortality rates and maternal mortality rates are high in India.
-The Internet of Things (IoT) healthcare companies has the potential to transform our healthcare system into an efficient, integrated, and patient-centric system.
+The Internet of Things (IoT) based healthcare companies have the potential to transform our healthcare system into an efficient, integrated, and patient-centric system.

 1. Spectral Insights

 Spectral Insights is a technology company providing solutions and systems to solve the challenges in the healthcare industry.
 The company was co-founded by Prasanth, Dipankar Das, Sumit Nath, Raghubansh Gupta, and Suhash Gerald in 2016.
 They have created a platform that provides innovative imaging, advanced analytics (AI/ML), and digital microscopy for hospitals, pharma R&D, and clinical laboratories.
 The headquarters of the company is situated in Bengaluru, Karnataka.

 The company operates with the pathology department to give any time access to high-quality digital slide images (blood smear, biopsies, TB, pap smear, etc.).
 Also, it offers a comprehensive suite of analytical tools to their clients that improve accuracy, and objectivity.
 Spectral Insight is a multi-faceted platform with spectroscopy, optics, artificial intelligence, algorithms, data management, visualization, and cloud computing.